Marouan-git/SpinQuant/README.md

 ```
 bash scripts/run_topk_module_analysis.sh
 ```
-* **Output**: This will produce a JSON file in the topk\_analysis/ directory containing the hybrid stability score for each module.
+* **Output**: This will produce a JSON file containing the hybrid stability score for each module.

 ---

 ### **2\.
 Optimize Mixed-Precision Configuration**

-**What it does**: After generating a sensitivity file (from step 1, or from another tool like LMAnalyser), this Python script uses the "Bang for the Buck" greedy algorithm to solve the Multiple-Choice Knapsack Problem.
+**What it does**: After generating a sensitivity file (from step 1, or from another tool like [LMAnalyser](https://github.com/Marouan-git/LMAnalyser)), this Python script uses the "Bang for the Buck" greedy algorithm to solve the Multiple-Choice Knapsack Problem.
 It takes the sensitivity scores, calculates different BOPs budgets, and generates the most optimal mixed-precision configuration for each budget.

 **Command**: